Frequently Asked Questions

 When will it be ready?

-Aloha Surfhouse plans to have our wavepool fully operational by Spring 2017, in Perth Western Australia.
+Aloha Surfhouse plans to have our wavepool fully operational by Summer 2017, in Perth Western Australia.

 Exact dates are difficult to pin down..but we do know we’ll be the first ‘out of ocean’, surf-able wave in Australia.